sotpotatis/SSISPentryAnsvarServer/README.md

 # SSISPentryAnsvarServer

-A simple server for handling and providing who is responsible for the pentries ("pentryansvar") in my school, Stockholm Science and Innovation School.
-Comments are in Swedish.
+A simple server for handling and providing who is responsible for the pentries ("pentryansvar") in my school (Stockholm Science and Innovation School).
+(Code comments are in Swedish).
 The server is built using [Python](https://python.org/) and [FastAPI](https://fastapi.tiangolo.com/)

 ### Installation